How to deploy a Shopify Hydrogen storefront to Netlify

 #Local development

 Below your site’s URL is a link to your new repository (e.g. “Deploys from GitHub” in the screenshot above).
-Clone your new repo and run:
+Copy that link to your clipboard and run:

 Terminal window